 Evaluation of the Unemployment Compensation Provisions of ARRA

-The recession that began in 2007 brought extensive unemployment and led to the longest average joblessness durations seen since the 1940s.
-Long-term joblessness remained higher than any other point during the post-war period for another five years after the recession officially ended in 2009.
+The recession that began in 2007 and officially ended in 2009 brought extensive unemployment and led to the longest average joblessness durations since the 1940s.
 Over the course of the recession, a growing number of unemployed workers exhausted all of the benefits to which they were entitled through the unemployment insurance (UI) program, which provides up to 26 weeks of benefits in most states.
-This prompted Congress to increase the number of weeks of benefits available to UI recipients by enacting the temporary Emergency Unemployment Compensation Act of 2008 (EUC08) program.
-In addition, states made changes to their program rules that increased payment activity through the permanent Extended Benefits (EB) program, which automatically makes available additional weeks of benefits in states with unusually high unemployment rates.
-By the end of 2009, up to 99 weeks were available in high-unemployment states through the UI, EUC08, and EB programs combined—the longest potential duration of benefits in the history of the unemployment compensation system.
+This prompted Congress to increase the number of weeks of benefits available by enacting the temporary Emergency Unemployment Compensation Act of 2008 (EUC08) program.
+In addition, states made rule changes that increased payment activity through the permanent Extended Benefits (EB) program, which automatically provides additional weeks of benefits when state unemployment rates become unusually high.
+By the end of 2009, up to 99 weeks of benefits were available in high-unemployment states through the UI, EUC08, and EB programs combined—the longest duration of unemployment benefits ever available.
 Furthermore, the American Recovery and Reinvestment Act of 2009 (ARRA) offered states financial incentives to broaden access to the UI system and increase the generosity of benefits.
-More generally, the recession and the Federal legislation in response to it raised anew questions about how best to meet the needs of unemployed workers during both recessionary and nonrecessionary time periods.
+ARRA also aimed to provide direct financial help to workers receiving unemployment benefits through a temporary supplemental payment each week from 2009 to 2010 and a partial tax exemption for benefit payments received in 2009.